Mysterious-Harsh/Real_Time_Face_Mask_Detection/README.md

 - YOLO: You Only Look Once Version 5
 - Able to detect a person wearing a mask or not and also improper wearing

+## How to Run
+- To run this project install required libraries using requirements.txt file